NBA Trade Rumors: Mavs Could Move Nerlens Noel, Wes Matthews To Cavs For Package Including 2018 Brooklyn Pick

 The Dallas Mavericks are in a semi-resurgence after winning six of their last nine games.
-The team is currently on a two-game winning streak but remains fourth-from-last-place in the Western Conference with a 15-28 slate.
+The team is currently on a two-game winning streak but remains fourth from last place in the Western Conference with a 15-28 slate.
 They would gun for a third straight win as they face the Los Angeles Lakers at home on Saturday night.

 While expectations are not high for the Mavericks to enter the playoffs, SB Nation’s Mavs Moneyball blog opined that the team will still look to win as many games as they can and that they will intend to keep their current veteran core of Dirk Nowitzki, J.J.
 Barea, Devin Harris, Dwight Powell, and Yogi Ferrell intact.